stormpath/stormpath.github.io/source/java/product-guide/index.markdown

     directory.getGroups();

-HTTP GET returns a paginated list of links for groups for which an account is a member.
+It returns a paginated list of links for groups for which an account is a member.

 **Example Request**